lightalkmst/green_curry/README.md

 n.f () // 3
 ```
 ## L (1 list and 2 lists functions)
+note: lists are assumed to be dense, meaning all data is contiguous.
 note: all respective orders are preserved, except in obvious cases
 ### 1 list functions
 #### L.cons : 'a -> 'a list -> 'a list